 This iteration also features the introduction of the “Stage” slider to tell the platform which stage of the process you’re in.

 In an effort to highlight that there are AI features, I experimented with the idea of a pop-up modal which would appear whenever starting a new file.
+Unfortunately, this could lead them into thinking they can only select one particular way to work.

 This platform should be seeking to empower the designer, however they want to work.
 To obstruct their design process with a pop-up goes against that.
 I mapped out a more circular workflow for the design process with AI seamlessly integrated into it.